heliosssssssssss/heliosssssssssss/home.md

  - Various bugs across the platform
  - No image store for blog gallery
  - Note API endpoints for sharing do not have v8-secure api route
  - On mobile, view counts (get-view-counts) is not being called to API, but on desktop it is
+ - add streak to frontend as it already in backend now 19/07/25

 `Made by @heliosfr | Powered by Helios International | RAY-VERSION : 93E (USEF-81)`